1966 Corvair Corsa -

 It seems that for over 40 years I

-have been fascinated by the first car I ever owned it - a 1965 Corvair
+have been fascinated by the first car I ever owned - a 1965 Corvair

 Corsa.
 In 2002 I decided it was time to find a good one to restore.
 Maybe I'm trying to relive my